 - A child may exhibit behaviors that are consistent with parental alienation, such as extreme acting out during visitation or withdrawing from the other parent when there is no reasonable explanation for this behaviour.
 If this behaviour takes place during visits which are supervised by a licensed social worker, the social worker can testify as to the inappropriate behavior and perhaps even that the social worker was concerned that parental alienation was taking place.
 Licensed social workers, at least in New York, are even allowed to make mental health diagnoses in certain situations.

-- The parent, a relative or a family friend may testify as to changes in the child’s behavior or attitude that coincide with the other parent’s behavior, especially any overt attempts by the other parent to undermine the relationship.
+- You can call other witnesses who have witnessed the negative behavior of your child and those who witnessed your and the child’s relationship when things were good.
+Witness who are either relatives, babysitters, nannies or family friends may be allowed to testify as to changes in the child’s behavior or attitude that coincide with the other parent’s behavior, especially any overt attempts by the other parent to undermine the relationship.
 Testimony by these kinds of witnesses can be very powerful.